Josh Duggar: 2015

-Testimony from both Jim and Bobye Holt revealed that the sexual abuse inside the Duggar family home was far more extensive than Jim Bob and Michelle Duggar claimed during their 2015 interview with Megyn Kelly.
-The Holts revealed that the incidents were widespread and that Josh had touched his siblings inappropriately multiple times.
-Jim Bob and Michelle once claimed Josh’s victims were initially unaware anything had happened to them.
-The Holts revealed that Jim Bob and Michelle’s past statements were untrue.
-They testified that at least one of the victims reported an incident.
+Duggar's cousin, Amy Duggar, who is a year older than he, learned about the abuse from the In Touch story.
+"A couple of weeks" later, as she wrote in her memoir, she went to the Duggar family home to confront Josh.
+She found him and his wife in an RV parked next to the house, separate from his weeping sisters.
+Amy yelled at Josh that if he had ever tried to hurt her, "I would have kicked your ass!
+I would have called the police."
+Josh responded: "I knew better."

 Debate over release of police reports

+Immediately after the article was published, an unidentified victim who was reportedly still a minor requested that any remaining products of the investigation be destroyed.
 The Arkansas Freedom of Information Act states that the records of a juvenile "shall remain confidential" and "shall not be subject to disclosure under the FOI".
-Arkansas State Senator Bart Hester called for Springdale Police Chief Kathy O'Kelley to be fired, saying that she had re-victimized Duggar's victims by releasing his records.
-Springdale city attorney Ernest Cate defended the release of the records, saying that while Duggar was a minor at the time of the alleged incidents, he was 18 in December 2006 when the police report was filed.
-He added that under these circumstances, the records could be released once minors' names, as well as any potentially identifying pronouns, were redacted.
-Zimmerman ordered all copies of the report destroyed on May 21, 2015.
+On May 21, 2015, to protect the victim's privacy, state judge Stacey Zimmerman granted their request and ordered all copies of the report destroyed.
+On May 23, Arkansas State Senator Bart Hester called for Springdale Police Chief Kathy O'Kelley to be fired, saying that she had re-victimized Duggar's victims by releasing his records.

+Then, on June 3, In Touch reported they had obtained another police report.
+On June 4, Springdale city attorney Ernest Cate defended the release of the records, pointing out the redaction of the names and genders of those who were still minors when the police report was filed.

-On June 5, 2015, Duggar's sisters Jessa and Jill gave an interview to Megyn Kelly on Fox News, discussing the abuse and the reports' release.
+On June 5, Duggar's sisters Jessa and Jill gave an interview to Megyn Kelly on Fox News, discussing the abuse and the reports' release.
 Jessa called Duggar's actions as a teen "very wrong" and stated, "I do want to speak up in his defense against people who are calling him a child molester or a pedophile or a rapist, as some people are saying ...
 [T]hat is so overboard and a lie really ...
 I mean, people get mad at me for saying that, but I can say this because I was one of the victims."
 She further stated that "the system was set up to protect kids ... it's greatly failed", and that the week preceding the interview had been "a thousand times worse for us" than the sexual abuse.
 Jill called the release of the police reports "a revictimization".

+On August 30, TLC broadcast "Breaking the Silence," a documentary about child sex abuse.
+Jessa and Jill were among the interviewees.

+In 2017, Jessa and Jill sued Springdale and Washington County officials.
+In June 2020, the 8th Circuit U.S. Court of Appeals dismissed the lawsuit, saying the defendants had "qualified immunity" and the plaintiffs had not established their right to "informational privacy."
+Similarly, in February 2022, a federal judge dismissed the case, saying that the officials had broken the law merely out of negligence rather than intention and thus had immunity.